-The Company did not have any capital expenditure commitments during the year (2017: Nil).
+The Company did not have any capital expenditure commitments during the year (2018: Nil).

-- (c) Capital work-in progress represents costs incurred in respect of property, plant and equipment ("PPE") items in store and ongoing works with respect to substations.
-These costs will be transferred to the various asset classes on completion. - (d) The last PPE revaluation exercise carried out by the Company was in 2015.
+(c) Capital work-in progress represents costs incurred in respect of property, plant and equipment ("PPE") items in store and ongoing works with respect to substations.
+These costs will be transferred to the various asset classes on completion.